88plug/vultr-ansible-playbook/README.md

 2. **Edit Configuration**:

-    Modify variables in `deploy.yml` and `vps.yml` to fit your requirements. `deploy.yml` will create the new VPS on Vultr. `vps.yml` will configure the new VPS when SSH is ready. `vps.ini` will be created each time `deploy.yml` is run.
+    Modify variables in `deploy.yml` and `vps.yml` to fit your requirements. `deploy.yml` will create the new VPS on Vultr. `vps.yml` will configure the new VPS when SSH is ready. `vps.ini` will be created automatically each time `deploy.yml` is run.

 4. **Run Playbooks**: